-Blade Runner—based on the novel Do Androids Dream of Electric Sheep?—is one of the best-known Philip K. Dick adaptations, but the author was less than enamored with the original script written by Hampton Fancher.
+Blade Runner—based on the novel Do Androids Dream of Electric Sheep?—is one of the best-known Philip K. Dick adaptations and could be a great option for those in search of science fiction gift ideas, but the author was less than enamored with the original script written by Hampton Fancher.

 “They had cleaned my book up of all of the subtleties and of the meaning […] It had become a fight between androids and a bounty hunter,” Dick said in his final interview.
 But the studio soon brought in David Peoples to revise the script, which Dick described as “simply sensational.”

 6. Dick turned down the chance to write a Blade Runner novel tie-in.

 Though Blade Runner is an adaptation of Dick's novel, it's also fairly removed from the original text.
 To make things more consistent for audiences, the movie studio offered Dick a handsome sum to write a screen-accurate adaptation of the Blade Runner script that would land on shelves for the film's release—but it came with a catch.

 "The amount of money involved would have been very great, and the film people offered to cut us in on the merchandising rights.
 But they required a suppression of the original novel, Do Androids Dream of Electric Sheep?, in favor of the commercialized novelization based on the screenplay," Dick said.
 "My agency computed that I would accrue, conservatively, $400,000 if I did the novelization.
 In contrast, if we went the route of rereleasing the original novel, I would make about $12,500."